 Common rope can take a little more than a year or a single season to decompose, depending on the materials used to make it.
 Natural materials like hemp decompose faster than synthetic materials like the kind used to produce climbing rope.

 Sanitary pads and tampons: over 25 years

-About 7 billion tampons and 12 billion sanitary pads are thrown away every year in the United States alone, most of which contain plastic in the lining or the applicator.
+About 7 billion tampons and 12 billion sanitary pads are discarded every year in the United States alone, most of which contain plastic in the lining or applicator.
 The cotton portion decomposes fairly quickly, but the low-density polyethylene plastic takes decades to break down.
 Never flush plastic applicators, as they can end up in the ocean.

 karina // Shutterstock